David Raziel

 David Raziel (דוד רזיאל; 19 November 1910 – 20 May 1941) was a leader of the Zionist underground in British Mandatory Palestine and one of the founders of the Irgun.

+During World War II, Irgun entered a truce with the British so they could collaborate in the fight against "the Hebrew's greatest enemy in the world – German Nazism".
+Raziel was released from prison after agreeing to work with the British.
+He was killed in action in Iraq in 1941.

 Biography

-David Rozenson (later Raziel) was born in Smarhon’ in the Russian Empire.
+David Rozenson (later Raziel) was born in Smarhon in the Russian Empire.
 In 1914, when he was three, his family immigrated to Ottoman Palestine, where his father taught at Tachkemoni, a religious school in Tel Aviv.
 During World War I, the family was exiled to Egypt by the Turks due to their Russian citizenship.
 They returned to Mandatory Palestine in 1923.

 After graduation from Tachkemoni, he studied for several years at Yeshivat Mercaz HaRav in Jerusalem.
 He was a regular study partner of Rabbi Zvi Yehuda Kook, son and ideological successor to the Rosh Yeshiva and Chief Rabbi of Israel, Rabbi Abraham Isaac Kook.

 When the 1929 Hebron massacre broke out, he joined the Haganah in Jerusalem, where he was studying philosophy and mathematics at the Hebrew University of Jerusalem.

 His sister, Esther Raziel-Naor, became a member of the Knesset for Herut, the party founded by Irgun leader Menachem Begin.